emirelesg/covid19-mx/README.md

 $ npm run deploy
 ```

-To create a screeshot for social media and the README
+To create a screenshot for social media and the README

 ```
 $ npm run sc